-Before building your event website, you have to hammer out the event details.
+Before building your event website, you have to hammer out the details.
 Think about what you hope to achieve with your event.
 Based on your goals, develop strategies for marketing your event.

-If you’re not sure where to start, use Constant Contact’s event marketing tools to ensure your event runs smoothly from beginning to end.
+If you’re not sure where to start, use Constant Contact’s event management tools to ensure your event runs smoothly from beginning to end.
 This marketing tool can help with everything from keeping track of registrations to processing customer payments, so you can focus on your business and hosting your greatest event yet.

 If you’re not sure how to build a website, consider using an easy-to-use website builder to create an aesthetically-pleasing and accessible website.